700 Naval Air Squadron

-700 Naval Air Squadron (700 NAS) is a Fleet Air Arm (FAA) Maritime Unmanned Air System squadron of the United Kingdom’s Royal Navy (RN).
-Known as 700X Naval Air Squadron, where the 'X' is used to designate 'experimental', it is currently the Royal Navy's Remotely-piloted air systems (RPAS) or 'drone' expert unit.
+700 Naval Air Squadron (700 NAS), known as 700X Naval Air Squadron (700X NAS), or 700X Squadron, is a Fleet Air Arm (FAA) Maritime Unmanned Air System squadron of the United Kingdom's Royal Navy (RN).
+'X' is used to designate 'experimental', it is currently the Royal Navy's Remotely-piloted air systems (RPAS) expert unit.

+Headquartered at RNAS Culdrose, 700X Squadron has established Predannack Airfield as a facility for training and testing RPAS and their operators.

+The squadron comprises deployable flights that utilise the RQ-20 Puma Unmanned aerial vehicle (UAV) for surveillance purposes.
+Additionally, 700X NAS instructs teams of Royal Marine Commandos in the operation of Puma for reconnaissance missions.

+Furthermore, the squadron operates deployable flights equipped with Malloy T-150 heavy lift vertical take-off and landing (VTOL) UAVs, capable of transporting supplies.
+Additionally Flights from 700X Squadron employ the Peregrine rotorcraft UAV, a remote-piloted system, to deliver all-weather surveillance, tracking, and target identification both day and night.

+Moreover, 700X Naval Air Squadron offers training across the Defence sector in the operation of RPAS and quadcopters.

 History

 Catapult flights (1940-1944)

 700 Naval Air Squadron was originally formed on 21 January 1940 at RNAS Hatston (HMS Sparrowhawk) in Orkney in a plan to centralise the operations of the 700 series "Catapult" flights attached to catapult units and to act as a pool and Headquarters for all catapult aircraft embarked on Royal Navy battleships and cruisers.
 It was initially equipped with forty-two Supermarine Walrus flying boats, together with eleven Fairey Seafox and twelve Fairey Swordfish floatplanes.

 On 21 June 1940, a Walrus (P5666) of 700 Squadron on the cruiser found the German battleship Scharnhorst but Manchester did not engage.